auth0/docs/articles/universal-login/new.md

 The key structural difference with the [Classic Experience](/universal-login/classic) is that while the former uses Javascript widgets in all the pages, the New Experience is rendered on the server and does not require Javascript.

-From a functional perspective, it has much better support for [Localization](/universal-login/i18n).
+From a functional perspective, it has much better support for [Localization](/universal-login/i18n), a better MFA experience, and several improvements across all pages.
 However, there is still a [feature gap](/universal-login/new-experience-limitations) with the Classic experience, and some pages in the New Experience have certain differences detailed below.

 ## Login